algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Create a new blend: The Cellar Master or another authorized user can create a new blend by selecting the desired wines from the available inventory and specifying their proportions.
 The software should ensure that the selected tanks are completely full and not in contact with oxygen.

-View inventory: The authorized users can view the current inventory of available wines in the tanks, including their quantities and properties such as grape variety, age, and origin.

-View blend history: The authorized users can view the history of the blends created, including their formulas, proportions, and dates.

 Export blend recipe: The authorized users can export the formula and proportions of a blend to a file or print it for record keeping or sharing with other parties.

-Import blend recipe: The authorized users can import a blend formula and proportions from a file or external source, and the software should validate the input and ensure that the required wines are available in the inventory.

 # Data requirements